ramanamuttana/Traefik-with-Postgres/README.md

-# Traefik with Postgres and Pgadmin
+# Traefik with Postgres and Pgadmin4
 Traefik with postgres and pgadmin

 # Run traefik